Achieving employee buy-in takes more than employee engagement

 Whether it’s hosting brainstorming sessions or creating an ongoing open dialogue, you can create opportunities for innovation by openly sharing business challenges or new opportunities.
 To support employees in offering valuable ideas, it’s helpful to share your understanding of business challenges, pinpoint root causes, discuss the constraints of current approaches, and clearly articulate the end goal.

 Problems may be surfaced and solutions may be generated in many different ways.
 Daily huddles before a shift to review performance and discuss challenges may help.
 Another valuable tool is creating an ideas system— something many industries find helpful.

 Communicating your business’s unique core values to your employees early and often helps to encourage a culture where employees understand and embody the values.
 Core values can include a positive attitude, high-quality customer service, open communication— whatever works well for your business and your goals.
+Your business’ internal processes should also reflect your company’s core values.
 If you’re not sure where to start, check out The Muse’s five-step guide to choosing core values.

 Consider these ways of engaging employees in the core values of your business:

 - Start the messaging early.
 When employees are on-boarded, you can communicate the importance of the values, and even have workers sign a mission and values statement.

 - Reinforce the values.
 After onboarding, you can continue to reinforce these values in ongoing trainings, email communications, and visual signage.
 Inc. also offers 9 Ways to Reinforce and Live Your Company’s Core Values Every Day.

 - Make it rewarding.
 Many businesses have also had success with employee recognition programs where leadership or staff nominate employees on monthly, quarterly, or annual bases who demonstrate the business’ core values.
 Winners then receive an incentive such as a bonus or an extra day of paid time off.